kalkaran/arduino_sequential_button/README.md

 Arduino controlled DFPlayer mini playing mp3's sequentially

 Simple Button that, when pushed, plays the next mp3 on the SD card via a DFPlayer Mini and Arduino.
-Combining the schematics of the button example and examples of DFPlayer mini.
+(Based on the button example and examples of DFPlayer mini.)
 ## Button:
 ![Wiring Diagram Button](button_schematic.png)